maxxiimo/the-front-end-manifesto/foundation-styles.md

 Foundation Styles
 -----------------

 Equally important to your application as [foundation markup][] are foundation styles.
-HTML and CSS are the raw materials of the World Wide Web.
+HTML and CSS are the rebar of the World Wide Web.
 We laid out our HTML, now let's square away on our CSS.
-To do so we will review some of the options out there in terms of preprocessors and in or Appendix, [frameworks][].
+To do so we will review some of the options out there in terms of preprocessors and in or Appendix; [frameworks][].
 We will conclude with best practices in stylesheet set up and maintenance.
 For our foudation styles we will implement the chapters [starter CSS][] -- which I have developed over the years with a lot of trial and error and OCD love.

 ### Preprocessors